 - Cornstarch - This thickens the fruity, jammy sauce.

-- Fresh Lemond Juice - Adds a wonderful brightness to the fruity sauce.
+- Fresh Lemon Juice - Adds a wonderful brightness to the fruity sauce.

 Step-By-Step Instructions

-On a cutting board, with a sharp knife, chop the rhubarb stalks into ¼ - ½ inch pieces.
-Slice the strawberries into quarters if large or halved if small.
+Step 1: On a cutting board, chop the rhubarb stalks into ¼- to ½-inch pieces using a sharp knife.
+Slice the strawberries into quarters if they are large, or halve them if they are small.

 Tips and Tricks